 As the NINDS Parkinson's Disease Biomarkers Program (PDBP) moves forward, NINDS will work to update the Parkinson's disease community on the progress of the individual PDBP projects and on presentations and workshops relevant to PDBP.
 To learn the latest developments in the NINDS PDBP please check this website often.

-June 2016 – The NINDS Parkinson’s Disease Biomarkers Program (PDBP) enrolls 1436 participants!
-Enrollment is 98% complete for this biomarker effort.
+February 2017 – The NINDS Parkinson’s Disease Biomarkers Program (PDBP) is fully enrolled with over 1500 participants!
+Enrollment is 100% complete for this Parkinson's disease biomarker effort.

 Launched in January 2013, the NINDS Parkinson’s Disease Biomarkers Program (PDBP) aims to accelerate the search for biomarkers through eleven research projects.
 Seven of the research sites also collect clinical samples using a standardized methodology for the collection of blood, DNA, and cerebral spinal fluid (CSF).
 Read more about the PDBP in the NINDS PDBP blog by Story Landis.